Continuing Legal Education (CLE)

 Although the courses in the CPS online library of Texas Bar CLE list registration fees, reduced fees are available for lawyers who agree to take court appointments in CPS Cases.
 These attorneys can apply for a reduced fee by selecting an option when registering for the webinar that gives a discount at checkout.

 For attorneys representing the state or the DFPS, there are scholarships available through the Children’s Commission and through the Bar for attorneys who represent the State of Texas and need financial assistance to access this online training.
+This scholarship is designed for the applicant to pay whatever amount she or he can afford for a webcast.
+To apply, please complete and submit the form found below:

 To register for any CLE course, one must be a registered user of the State Bar's website.
 Anyone can become a registered user for free by creating an account (login ID and password) without having to be a member of the State Bar of Texas.
 Select one of the deduction options which applies to you at the CLE checkout.